Skip to content

 TaskAdmin(app, task_manager, auth=[("alice", "pw1"), ("bob", "pw2")])

 For persistent sessions across restarts, set an explicit secret_key.
-Without it, a random key is generated at startup and all sessions are invalidated on restart:
+Without it, a random key is generated at startup and all sessions are invalidated when the process restarts:

 import os